Chaduke/libsgd_examples/README.md

 	For Windows I suggest https://www.msys2.org/ to use gcc,
 	or Visual Studio 2022 will work with a little configuration.

-	(Note : If you are compiling LibSGD itself, use VS2022, you will run into issues with gcc, but for actually using the library gcc / msys works fine.)
+	(Note : If you are compiling LibSGD itself on Windows, use VS2022 because you will run into issues with gcc and dependencies at the present time, but for actually using the library gcc/msys2 works fine.
+For people that are new to C programming, I think its important to learn how to use the command line and see what complex IDEs like Visual Studio are doing behind the scenes.
+Also by using gcc/msys2 you can gain some experience that will carry over into a Linux environment.)

 	Once msys2 is installed, use the UCRT64 configuration shortcut and do this:
 	```sh